Summary

 Engage

-Students respond to a gravity "pick-up line" and are presented with a fact about black holes.
+Students respond to a gravity pick-up line and compare the sun to a black hole.

 Explore